kaiPushOrigin/Mean-Stack-Tutorial/README.md

     $scope.contactList = contactList; //allows to use variable contactlist in our view (index.html file)

     -- $scope allows to access (angularJS) variable into our view (index.html)

+7.  $scope.contactList = response;  //will put the data into our html file